rdlauer/articles/blues/indoor-tracking/indoor-asset-tracking.md

 ### Set Up Wi-Fi Triangulation

 Did you know that our smartphones are constantly gathering data about available Wi-Fi access points, combining that data with lat/lon coordinates, and shipping the data to Apple and Google?
-Welcome to yet another questionable privacy practice by these big tech companies!
+Welcome to yet another questionable privacy practice by big tech!

 On the bright side, it also allows us to utilize a capability of Notehub to [gather positioning data from nearby Wi-Fi access points](https://dev.blues.io/notecard/notecard-walkthrough/time-and-location-requests/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=indoor-asset-tracking#using-cell-tower-and-wi-fi-triangulation).